DL. Hughley & black woman looking at you image

 Bone pain

-Because MM begins to grow in the bone, it can cause severe sudden back pain, ongoing backaches, pain in the hips or skull, or bones.
+Because MM begins to grow in the bone, it can cause severe sudden back pain, ongoing backaches, or pain in the hips, skull, or other bones.
 It’s also not unusual to feel tender for no explainable reason.

 multiple-myeloma-symptoms-and-signs-to-know_bone-break-icon-1